 You can view all the list object methods in the Python documentation.

 I’d like you to think about an example of an LED wired up to a Raspberry Pi computer.
 Don’t worry if you have never wired up an LED or done any other physical computing before; the important thing here is the code.

-On the left of the diagram are the Raspberry Pi’s GPIO pins, which allow us to control components that are connected to them.
+On the left of the diagram is Raspberry Pi’s GPIO pins.
+GPIO pins allow you to control components that are connected to them.
 The LED is connected to pin 17.

 from gpiozero import LED red = LED(17) red.on()